'Jesus Was Treated More Fairly': What 4 House Members Said In Impeachment Debate

 "In 2016, we heard him when he called on Russia to interfere in our elections," she said.
 "He then repeated this call for election interference on the July 25 call with the Ukrainian president.
 And we heard him again on the White House lawn further adding China to that mix."

-Escobar said America's democracy is "fragile" and not impeaching Trump would be abdicating her responsibility to uphold her own oath.
+Escobar said that America's democracy is "fragile" and that not impeaching Trump would be abdicating her responsibility to uphold her own oath.

 "The evidence is overwhelming and clearly shows that President Trump will continue to abuse his office and obstruct his office if left unchecked," she said.